nginx/unit-docs/source/configuration.rst

        }
    }

-In runtime, variables are replaced by dynamically computed values.
+At runtime, variables are replaced by dynamically computed values.
 For example, the listener above targets an entire set of routes, picking individual ones by HTTP verbs that the incoming requests use: